 Gulf Formaldehyde Company (Q.S.C.C.)
-(GFC), a company whose 70% of shares are owned by QAFCO. and 30% of share are owned by Qatar Industrial Manufacturing Company (Q.S.C.) which was registered and incorporated under Commercial Registration No. 26217 in the State of Qatar.
+(GFC), a company whose 70% of shares are owned by QAFCO, and 30% of share are owned by Qatar Industrial Manufacturing Company (Q.S.C.) which was registered and incorporated under Commercial Registration No. 26217 in the State of Qatar.
 GFC is engaged in the production and sale of Urea Formaldehyde Concrete.

 Qatar Melamine Company (Q.S.C.C.)
-(QMC), a wholly owned subsidiary which was registered and incorporated under Commercial Registration No. 49424 in the State of Qatar.
-QMC is engaged in the production and sale of Melamine.
-QAFCO has acquired the remaining 40% shares of QMC during the year by paying consideration of QR.
-109 million to Qatar Petroleum.
+(QMC), a wholly owned subsidiary which was registered and orporated under Co on No. 49424 in the State of Qatar.
+QMC is en ercial Registr aged in the reduction and a set of Melamine.
+QAFCO has acquired the remaining 40% shares of QMC during the ear by paying consideration of QR.
+109 million to Qatar Petroleum. vear by paying con

-Qatar Petrochemical Company (QAPCO) Q.P.J.S.C. ("QAPCO"), a Qatari Private Joint Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (80%) and Total Petrochemicals (France) (TPF) (20%).
-QAPCO is engaged in the production and sale of ethylene, polyethylene, hexane and other petrochemical products.
+Qatar Petrochemical Company (QAPCO) Q.P.J.S.C. ("QAPCO"), a Qatari Private Joint Shareholding Company incorpora ted in the State of Qatar, is a joint venture between IQ (80%) and Total Petrochemicals (France) (TPF) (20%).
+QAPCO is engaged in the production and sale of ethylene polyethylene, hexane and other pe cal products